 Unlike white sugar, molasses contains nutrients.
 It’s an excellent source of vitamin B6 and key minerals including calcium, magnesium, iron and manganese (one tablespoon provides 20% the recommended daily amount of each).

 Traditional versions of this cake call for a lot of sugar – one recipe I found actually calls for 3 cups of it (!) for 4 cups of flour.
 I read that the Amish view high-calorie food as a plus, since they do a lot of manual labor and need the energy.
-Fair enough, but being a sedentary city-dweller myself, I dialed the sugar back to just 1¼ cup, which was quite enough in combination with regular molasses.
+Fair enough, but being a sedentary city-dweller myself, I dialed the sugar back to just a little over a half-cup, which was quite sufficient in combination with regular molasses.
 If you’re using the more bitter blackstrap molasses, you may want to add more sugar.

 Let’s make a cake!